sudormrfbin/clid/docs/docs/index.md

 `q`
     Quit the app

+`bind <action>=<key>`
+    Bind key to action

 ## Miscellaneous

 ### Esc Key

 The `Esc` key is a bit sluggish.
-It seems to be a problem with one of the dependencies.
+It seems to be a problem with one of the dependencies of clid.
 When `vim_mode` is enabled, pressing `Esc` after editing text to enter Normal mode will take some time(just a bit).
+You can bind another key like `insert` to act as the Escape key, if you want.

 Discarding search results and selection are both bound to the `Esc`.
 When `Esc` is pressed in Main View, clid first checks if there are any search results being displayed.
 If there are